 This page provides a brief overview of features and how to use the new website.

 Information about our guarantees of service include services for the reading room; enquiries; copying; outreach; publications orders; and website.

-This page provide information about the level of research advice offered by State Records and how to have research carried out on your behalf.
+This page provide information about the level of research advice offered by NSW State Archives and how to have research carried out on your behalf.

 We have made some of the most useful State archives for family and local history available in the Archives Resources Kit, located at 40 community access points around NSW

 This page includes fees and guarantees on our copy services.

 Your responsibilities when using our facilities and how to handle original (uncopied) State archives.
 Our reading room staff are also on hand to provide expert and professional advice to help you get the most out of your visit.